ghiscoding/slickgrid-universal/frameworks/slickgrid-vue/README.md

 Check out the [Releases](https://github.com/ghiscoding/slickgrid-universal/releases) section for all latest News & Releases.

 ### Tested with [Cypress](https://www.cypress.io/) (E2E Tests)
-Slickgrid-Universal has **100%** Unit Test Coverage and all Slickgrid-Vue Examples are tested with [Cypress](https://www.cypress.io/) as E2E tests.
+Slickgrid-Universal has **100%** Unit Test Coverage and all Slickgrid-Vue Examples are tested with [Cypress](https://www.cypress.io/) as E2E tests and that is whenever a new PR is created.

 ### Like it? ⭐ it
 You like **Slickgrid-Vue**?
 Be sure to upvote ⭐, and perhaps support me with caffeine [☕](https://ko-fi.com/ghiscoding) and feel free to contribute. 👷👷‍♀️